naolwakoya/AirHockey/README.md

 ` How to Run
 Version:
-	- Version node node.js v8.9.4 and OS X(Apple's macOS) was used for this assignment.
+	- Version node node.js v8.9.4 and OS X(Apple's macOS) was used for this project

 Install:
 	- npm install